Winston Hill

-Early years
+Early life and college

 Hill grew up in Joaquin, Texas.
 His father, Garfield Hill, served as principal of Weldon High School in Gladewater, Texas.
 Winston was a tennis champion in high school.
 He played both offensive and defensive line in college at Texas Southern University and was an All-American.

-Football career
+Professional career

-Hill was drafted by the Baltimore Colts in 1963, but signed as a free agent with New York's American Football League franchise in the same year that they became the New York Jets, and went on to record the tenth-longest string of starts in pro football history at 174.
+Hill was selected by the Baltimore Colts in the 1963 NFL draft, but signed as a free agent with New York's American Football League franchise in the same year that they became the New York Jets, and went on to record the tenth-longest string of starts in pro football history at 174.
 As left offensive tackle for the Jets, he spent his career protecting Joe Namath's blind side and opening holes for the likes of Emerson Boozer, Matt Snell and John Riggins.
 He was an American Football League All-Star in 1964, 1967, 1968 and 1969, and a Pro Bowl selection in 1970, 1971, 1972 and 1973.
 He and Joe Namath joined the Los Angeles Rams in 1977; Namath retired after one season and Hill after three games.
 On January 15, 2020, Hill was inducted to the Pro Football Hall of Fame Class of 2020, and is in the Class of 2021 for the Black College Football Hall of Fame.